replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 uiCustomizer.setDescriptionColor(@ColorInt int descriptionColor);
 ```

-Visualization of all changable elements is outlined on the following image:
+Visualization of all changeable elements is outlined on the following image:

 ![UpNext default layout](images/up_next_showcase_2.png)